What is mental health?

 There are things you can do to improve your mental health and help you stay well.
 For example:

 Loneliness and isolation can contribute to anxiety and depression, so try to stay in touch with people.
 If you’re looking for more social contact, you could consider signing up for regular calls and visits from an Independent Age befriender.
-Look at our Get Support section or call 0800 319 6789.
+Look at our Get Support section or call the Independent Age advice line on 0800 319 6789.

 Regular activity can really benefit your mental health.
 It can give you more energy, boost your mood by releasing feel-good chemicals in the brain, help you to eat and sleep properly and generally improve your physical health.
 Find the activity that works for you, for example:

 Talk to your GP before starting a new exercise routine, especially if you’re not used to regular exercise.

 Eating sensibly can have a positive effect on how you feel.
 Avoid high-sugar food and drink and too much alcohol, and try to eat a balanced diet and get your recommended five portions of fruit or veg a day.

 Increase your sense of purpose

 Volunteering is a great way to meet new people while helping a cause you care about.
 Independent Age looks for volunteers to make regular friendship calls or visits to older people (go to our Get Involved section for more information) or you could search for volunteering opportunities in your area at Do-it.org.